-That included himself but Kernel understood the intent of the order.
+That included Kernel, but he understood the intent of the order.
 Instead he hopped onto a nearby Arrow Frog and leapt into the airspace, above where the cloud was beginning to form.

-The fog lasted for about a minute.
+The fog lasted a little longer than the expected minute.
 During that time his soldiers marched largely unopposed against the enemy lines.
 This gave them opportunity for wholesale slaughter.
 When the gas cleared the SDE was in a much weaker position.
 Unfortunately, they still had a good mass of troops left.
 Kernel knew he could win this battle, but it was already costly and there was more yet to pay.

 He touched his Arrow down and stacked with a group of knights that were emerging from a smithy.
 As he dismounted something moved off to his right.
 Then something moved near his foot.
-Suddenly all around him new units arose.
+Suddenly all around him new units arose, his units.
 The corpses of the dead all stood and began stacking.
 Their feet shuffled off in the direction of the battle.